 What is the difference between the AG and the GmbH?

 How do the Aktiengesellschaft (AG) and Gesellschaft mit beschränkter Haftung (GmbH) legal forms differ?
-The GmbH is the middle-weight limited company while the AG is the heavy-weight.
+The GmbH is a medium-weight limited company, while the AG is a heavyweight.
 This distinction shapes the legal requirements and formation (incorporation) processes.

 We’ve helped 15,000 businesses in Germany get started.
-Our legacy knowledge far exceeds any other law firm, consultancy or software out there.
-Get expert advice today.
+Get expert advice today:

 Contents